HHA Enrollment Policies

 Parents whose children turn 5 between September 2nd and September 15th of the school year may request an early admission waiver by completing an Early Admission Packet.
 Early entrance into kindergarten is intended for children with exceptional ability who are capable of working in a classroom setting with children who are at least one year older.
-Contact the district at 443-984-2000 for more information.
+Visit https://www.baltimorecityschools.org/pre-k-and-k for more information on this process

 If a student is chosen for a grade or multi-grade slot and is then retained at their sending school or if the information provided on the enrollment form about the student’s grade level is found to be inaccurate, the offer of admissions will be rescinded and the student will go to the end of the waiting list for the newly identified grade level.

 Employees and administrators of HHA and HHA’s operator – the Baltimore Curriculum Project – are given preference.
 Such applicants will be given priority for vacancies after any slots going to in-zone students and kindergarten siblings of current students and before students are admitted to HHA via the lottery.

 Please check back after October 1st for the 2020-2021 applications for PreK and kindergarten.